carleton-spacehogs/bioinformatics-carleton/pages/protocols/comp_bio_workshop.md

 ## Incorporating mapping data

 #### 8. Copy mapping files
 In order to make bins, anvi'o needs to compare mappings from different datasets.
-Today, we are going to compare all of the datasets that are at the same depth as yours: for example, if you are assigned to the surface layer, you should pull in all the other surface layer mappings to your own dataset.
-Check the Moodle for the data spreadsheet explaining which is which.
-You need both the **sorted .bam files** and the **.bai files**.
+So, we mapped reads from a bunch of different metagenomes to these contigs.
+Each of those mapping files has coverage information that we can use to cluster contigs together-- contigs with similar coverage get clustered together.

+To do this, you need both the **sorted .bam files** and the **.bai files**.
 Those are stored at ``/Accounts/Genomics_Bioinformatics_shared/Tara_mappings/``.
 Copy the ones you need over to the directory that you are in now.

 ```
 cp /Accounts/Genomics_Bioinformatics_shared/Tara_mappings/[bam and/or bai files you want] .